How To Choose a PEO: Top 12 Questions To Ask & Features To Consider Before You Decide

 7. What Kind of Accreditations Should a PEO Have?

 Choosing a PEO with a proven track record and strong finances is crucial.
-If you're unsure about a potential PEO, inquire about their accreditation status.
-PEOs meeting specific guidelines are accredited by the Employer Services Assurance Corporation (ESAC) or the Internal Revenue Service (IRS) as a Certified Professional Employer Organization (CPEO).
+If you're unsure about the credibility of a potential PEO, inquire about their accreditation status.
+PEOs meeting specific guidelines receive accreditation from the Employer Services Assurance Corporation (ESAC) or the Internal Revenue Service (IRS) as a Certified Professional Employer Organization (CPEO).

 -

-8. Are PEOs Audited by a Third Party?
+8. Has the PEO Been Audited by a Third Party?

-8. Are PEOs Audited by a Third Party?
+8. Has the PEO Been Audited by a Third Party?

-Check if independent accountants (CPAs) or the Certification Institute have reviewed financial statements or assessed risk management practices.
-Audits of PEOs are typically conducted annually by a CPA.
-ESAC and the IRS oversee accredited PEOs to ensure they are financially reliable and follow best practices.
+Ask whether independent accountants (CPAs) or the Certification Institute have reviewed the PEO's financial statements or assessed risk management practices.
+PEO audits are typically conducted annually by a CPA.
+ESAC and the IRS oversee accredited PEOs to ensure they are financially dependable and follow best practices.

 -